 Commonly Asked Questions

 Store the pasta for up to 4 days in the fridge in an airtight container.
 Reheat the pasta in the microwave or on the stove for a couple minutes.
-If you love easy, one pot pastas like this, try my One Pan Tuscan Pasta next!
+If you love easy, one pot pastas like this, try my One Pan Tuscan Pasta or One Pot Pumpkin Orzo next!

 You can use any vegetables you like for this.
-Chopped eggplant or diced carrots would be really great add-ins.
+Chopped eggplant, diced mushrooms, or diced carrots would be really great add-ins.
 Just be sure to sauté and cook the veggies all the way through.
+Another veggie-filled dish is my Hormone Support Pasta Bowls and Vegan Shepherd’s Pie!

 Yes, make this pasta gluten-free by using your favorite gluten-free pasta.
-Another GF-friendly pasta dish is my All Your Greens Pasta!
+Another GF-friendly pasta dish is my All Your Greens Pasta and Homemade Vegan Lasagna!

 I love to pair my pasta with a light and refreshing salad like my Longevity Salad and then for dessert, I’d serve these Vegan Gluten-Free Sugar Cookie Bars.